shaneknapp/docs/_sources/content/admin/new_hub.md

 `hubploy.yaml` to be present in the `deployments/<hubname>/` subdirectory, as it updates the image tag.

-#### Hubs inheriting an existing single-user server image

-If this hub will inherit an existing image, the `create_deployment.sh` script will have created a `hubploy.yaml` file in the `deployments/<hubname>/` directory.
-This file will have the image tag from an existing deployment which will contain the latest image hash.

 #### Review the deployment's `hubploy.yaml`

 Next, review `hubploy.yaml` inside your project directory to confirm that